adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.6.13 =
+* Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 4.9.1.

 = 1.6.12 =
 * Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 4.9.0.